sollhaile/sollhaile/README.md

-- 👋 Hi, I’m @sollhaile I'm student
+- 👋 Hi, I’m @sollhaile
 - 👀 I’m interested in ... in programing
-- 🌱 I’m currently learning ... university
-- 💞️ I’m looking to collaborate on ...web development
+- 💞️ I’m looking to collaborate on ...web development database design
 - 📫 How to reach me ...

 <!---